 The first peach cobbler was made by the Georgia Peach Council to promote their canning of fresh peaches.

-Can you use canned peaches or frozen peaches to make this easy peach crumble?
+Can I use canned or frozen peaches to make this crumble?

 I would not use canned peaches because they contain a lot of syrup and unhealthy extra sugar.
 I would most definitely use frozen peaches.
 If using frozen, run cold water over the peaches to soften them before adding to the crumble.